Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Stable CMC spheres in asymptotically Schwarzschild manifolds

 provided the limits on the right-hand side exist. \\ The results in \cite{HuiskenYau} have been improved in various directions.
 J.~Metzger has shown in \cite{Metzger} that the foliation \eqref{cmc foliation} exists under weaker regularity assumptions on $(M,g)$.
 The characterization of the leaves of the foliation has been strengthened by J.~Qing and G.~Tian \cite{QingTian}.
 They show that the leaves are the only large stable constant mean curvature spheres that enclose the center of $(M, g)$.
 J.~Metzger and the first-named author have shown in \cite[Theorem 1.1]{EichmairMetzger} that the leaves are the only isoperimetric surfaces of their respective volume in $(M, g)$.
-In the case where the scalar curvature of $(M, g)$ is non-negative, the characterization of the leaves has been refined further by J.~Metzger and the first-named author \cite{Eichmair-Metzer:2012}, by S.~Brendle and the first-named author \cite{BrendleEichmair}, by A.~Carlotto, O.~Chodosh, and the first-named author \cite{CCE}, by O.~Chodosh and the first named-author \cite{chodosh2017global,chodoshfar}, and by the authors \cite{acws}.
-In particular, if the scalar curvature of $(M,g)$ is non-negative and satisfies a mild growth condition, then the leaves of the foliation \eqref{cmc foliation} are the only large closed stable constant mean curvature surfaces; see \cite[Theorem 49]{acws} and the discussion there.
-An alternative proof of the characterization result by J.~Qing and G.~Tian \cite{QingTian} in the case where the scalar curvature of $(M, g)$ is non-negative has been given by O.~Chodosh and the first-named author in \cite[Appendix C]{chodosh2017global}.
+In the case where the scalar curvature of $(M, g)$ is nonnegative, the characterization of the leaves has been refined further by J.~Metzger and the first-named author \cite{Eichmair-Metzer:2012}, by S.~Brendle and the first-named author \cite{BrendleEichmair}, by A.~Carlotto, O.~Chodosh, and the first-named author \cite{CCE}, by O.~Chodosh and the first named-author \cite{chodosh2017global,chodoshfar}, and by the authors \cite{acws}.
+In particular, if the scalar curvature of $(M,g)$ is nonnegative and satisfies a mild growth condition, then the leaves of the foliation \eqref{cmc foliation} are the only large closed stable constant mean curvature surfaces; see \cite[Theorem 50]{acws} and the discussion there.
+An alternative proof of the characterization result by J.~Qing and G.~Tian \cite{QingTian} in the case where the scalar curvature of $(M, g)$ is nonnegative has been given by O.~Chodosh and the first-named author in \cite[Appendix C]{chodosh2017global}.
 L.-H.~Huang has shown in \cite[Theorem 2]{Huang2} that the geometric center of mass \eqref{geometri com appendix} agrees with the Hamiltonian center of mass \eqref{center of mass} of $(M,g)$ provided either one of them exists.
-We also note the work of C.~Cederbaum and C.~Nerz, who have shown that the existence of the limits in \eqref{geometri com appendix} needs additional assumptions; see \cite[p.~1624]{CederbaumNerz}.
+Moreover, C.~Cederbaum and C.~Nerz have shown that the existence of the limits in \eqref{geometri com appendix} requires additional assumptions to those stated in \cite{HuiskenYau}; see \cite[p.~1624]{CederbaumNerz}.
+Finally, we mention that J.~Metzger and the first-named author \cite[Theorem 1.1]{EMinv} have shown that, also in the case where $n\geq 3$, there exists an asymptotic foliation of $(M,g)$ by stable constant mean curvature spheres, which are the unique solutions of the isoperimetric problem for the volume they enclose, and that the geometric center of mass \eqref{geometri com appendix} agrees with the Hamiltonian center of mass \eqref{center of mass} of $(M,g)$ provided either one of them exists.